Kebap/mg-muddler/README.md

 - Created muddle workflow file in /.github
 - Copied 2 triggers from original package into muddle src files
 - Workflows run alright
--- "Actions" tab shows list of current and last workflows -- Standard duration for muddle is 20-30sec, very nice -- Errors may be obscure, but will indicate line number (not file name) -- Note: JSON does not like trailing commas at end of lists (trigger.json)
+  - "Actions" tab shows list of current and last workflows
+  - Standard duration for muddle is 20-30sec, very nice
+  - Errors may be obscure, but will indicate line number (not file name)
+  - Note: JSON does not like trailing commas at end of lists (trigger.json)
+  - Note: JSON needs every single backslash escaped, make it a double slash
 - Package can be downloaded
--- Artifact is hidden in a different space than demonnic blogged -- Click "summary" in workflow action and scroll down to see & download
+  - Artifact is hidden in a different space than demonnic blogged
+  - Click "summary" in workflow action and scroll down to see & download
 - Package seems fine
--- Noted a few differences in resulting XML file structure -- Import .zip to Mudlet works fine, triggers seem very alike
+  - Noted a few differences in resulting XML file structure
+  - Import .zip to Mudlet works fine, triggers seem very alike

 Plan:
 - Continue transfer all items to muddle, to work from source files and not XML anymore